-- Attend educational programs and trainings to learn more about the complexities of these issues.
+- Attend educational programs and training to learn more about the complexities of interpersonal violence, such as how to recognise the signs, how to intervene and what resources are available for help.

-- Model healthy relationships and interactions with others.
+- Model healthy relationships/ interactions with others and treat others with respect.